 A NOTE ABOUT CHICKEN SCRATCH.

 Scratch typically consists of cracked corn and a mixture of various grains.
 It is a high-energy treat that lacks an appreciable amount of protein, vitamins and minerals.
 A little bit of scratch just prior to bedtime on the coldest nights is fine, more than that is unnecessary and can be hazardous to their health.
 Scratch is not chicken feed and should not be mixed into the flock’s feed.

 Free-range chickens are less likely to be obese than confined birds.
 Exercise burns calories.
 But not all backyard chicken-keepers are able to or wish to free-range their flocks.
 Hens that do not free range should be given as large a yard as possible to maximize their ability to exercise.
 The bare minimum yard/run size is ten square feet per bird, but more space is always better.

-If a flock is found to be gaining weight, the solution is simple: reduce the daily dietary intake by 5-10 % and afford them greater opportunities to exercise until goal weight is reached.
-When placing chickens on Poultry Weight-Watchers, the first thing to be eliminated should be treats, kitchen scraps and snacks.
+If a flock is found to be gaining weight, the solution is simple: reduce the daily dietary intake by 5-10% and afford them greater opportunities to exercise until goal weight is reached.
+When placing chickens on Poultry Weight-Watchers, eliminate all dietary extras.
 That measure by itself is usually adequate to get weight problems under control.